hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 Subteams make it possible to involve a larger, more diverse group in the decision-making process.
 In particular, they should involve a mix of:

-* Sawtooth project leadership, in the form of at least one root team member (the leader of the subteam).
+* Grid project leadership, in the form of at least one root team member (the leader of the subteam).

 * Area experts: people who have a lot of interest and expertise in the subteam area, but who may be far less engaged with other areas of the project.

 * Stakeholders: people who are strongly affected by decisions in the subteam area, but who may not be experts in the design or implementation of that area.
-Whenever possible, it is crucial that users of Sawtooth have a seat at the table, to make sure we are actually addressing real-world needs.
+Whenever possible, it is crucial that users of Grid have a seat at the table, to make sure we are actually addressing real-world needs.

 Members should have demonstrated a good sense for design and dealing with tradeoffs, an ability to work within a framework of consensus, and of course